Allosaurus-Overdrive/catwalk/README.md

 Team rules
 =============

-Pull Request = Must be reviewed by 2 team members.
+Pull Request = Must be reviewed by 1 team member.
 The person who created the pull request will merge after code review is done.

 StandUp = 9:30am PT/ 12:30 ET